yesodweb/yesod/README.md

 ## hsenv

-We recommend using [hsenv](http://hackage.haskell.org/package/hsenv) when hacking on Yesod from Linux.
-This is optional, but prevents your custom build of Yesod from interfering with your currently installed cabal packages.
+Previously We recommended using [hsenv](http://hackage.haskell.org/package/hsenv) when hacking on Yesod from Linux.
+Unfortunately yesod devel's usage of the GHC API does not play nicely with the latest version, so we can only recommend cabal-dev now.

 hsenv will not work on Windows and maybe not Mac.
 Use cabal-dev instead